minprog/webapps/projects/3 pizzaf/content.md

 We recommend that you try to meet the following milestones in order:

-* Complete the Menu, Adding Items, and Registration/Login/Logout steps.
+* Complete the Menu, Adding Items, Registration/Login/Logout and Javascript steps.
 * Complete the Shopping Cart and Placing an Order steps.
 * Complete the Viewing Orders and Personal Touch steps.